dylangmiles/confluentinc-arm64/README.md

 ```

-2. Add the confluent repository to the `pom.xml` file
+2. Add the confluent repository to the `docker-common/pom.xml` file

 ```xml
 <repositories>
      <repository>